zelisinho/anypoint-examples/websphere-mq/README.md

 ### Set Up and Run the Example ###

-As with other [example templates](http://www.mulesoft.org/documentation/display/current/Mule+Examples), you can create template applications straight out of the box in **Anypoint Studio** or **Mule Standalone** (Mule ESB without Studio).
+As with other [examples](https://www.mulesoft.com/exchange#!/?types=example), you can create template applications straight out of the box in **Anypoint Studio** or **Mule Standalone** (Mule ESB without Studio).
 You can tweak the configurations of these use case-based templates to create your own customized applications in Mule.

 #### Prerequisites ####